 Clutch

-Carbon, pull type
+Carbon, push type

 Cooling

-Aluminium water radiators and oil coolers
+Aluminium water radiators and heat exchanger

 Chassis